filter1/NaiveBayesClassifier/README.md

 6. Test against test data and save error

 * Repeat Steps 2. to 6. and sum up error
+* Check out the commented code for more details.

 Evaluation
 ----------